Small- to medium-sized funds have become collateral damage in an "imperfect" model for super industry levies, a financial institution has said.

 Meanwhile, a small fund with $349 million in assets and 2,239 members would be charged around $34,000.

-According to the above example, CPA showed, members of large funds would see an annual charge of $3.01, down from $3.71 in 2024-25.
-This grows to an annual charge of $34.87 for a member in a medium-sized fund, and that is even after this figure being reduced from $39.24 in the prior fiscal year.
+According to the above example, CPA showed, members of large funds would see an annual charge of $3.01, down from $3.71 in 2024–25.
+This grows to an annual charge of $34.87 for a member in a medium-sized fund and that is even after this figure being reduced from $39.24 in the prior fiscal year.

 For a small fund, the annual charge would be $15.26, down from $17.17.

-“This equates to a reduction of 18.9 per cent for large fund members, 11.8 per cent for those with a medium-sized fund, and 11.1 per cent for those with a small fund, based on the previous year’s levies,” CPA flagged in its discussion paper response.
+“This equates to a reduction of 18.9 per cent for large fund members, 11.8 per cent for those with a medium-sized fund, and 11.1 per cent for those with a small fund, based on the previous year’s levies,” CPA said in its discussion paper response.

 “According to industry figures, more than 1.5 million Australians hold superannuation accounts with a super fund with less than $20 billion in assets.”